[Culture Slogan Exploration] What should we call this?

 'A company with good numbers lasts for one or two years, but a company with good language lasts for ten years.'

-This may be a bit of an exaggeration, but I've taken the somewhat provocative approach of defining sustainability as a company with a clear purpose, goals, direction, and core values, rather than one with impressive immediate numbers.
-There are quite a few companies that have disappeared, many of which lacked a clear corporate language or failed to establish one, instead focusing solely on increasing their numbers.
+This may be a bit of an exaggeration, but I've made a somewhat provocative definition : a company with a clear purpose, goals, direction, and core values is more sustainable than one with just good immediate numbers .
+There are quite a few companies that have disappeared, many of which lacked a true corporate language or failed to establish one, instead focusing solely on increasing their numbers.

 Core values, the core of corporate language